-The accompanying Federal Awards Receipts and Expenditures Schedule (the Schedule) reports the Ashland County-West Holmes Joint Vocational School District (the District's) federal award programs' receipts and disbursements.
+The accompanying Schedule of Federal Awards Receipts and Expenditures (the Schedule) reports the Ashland County-West Holmes Joint Vocational School District (the District's) federal award programs' receipts and disbursements.
 The schedule has been prepared on the cash basis of accounting.

-NOTE B - CHILD NUTRITION CLUSTER
+NOTE C - CHILD NUTRITION CLUSTER